Spanish Succession Abogado

 If assets are left in Spain, then the beneficiary will be required to obtain a ‘declaration of heirs’ if the heir is the spouse of the deceased, or a descendant or ascendant, in which case this can be obtained from a Notary.
 If the heir is another relative or not a relative at all, then a court order will be required.

-Do I need to use two different solicitors to deal with the UK and Spanish assets?
+Do I need to use two different lawyers to deal with the UK and Spanish assets?

-It is unusual for a UK wills solicitor to be competent in Spanish probate law, unless they are specifically experienced in cross-border probate.
+It is unusual for a UK wills solicitor to be competent in Spanish probate law unless they are specifically experienced in cross-border inheritance.
 The best option is to engage a law firm with expertise in cross-border issues and has an office in Spain, this will remove the need to instruct two different law firms.

-Do I have to be in Spain to deal with the Spanish probate process?
+Do I have to be in Spain to deal with the Spanish succession process?

-There is no need for you to be present in Spain in order to deal with the Spanish probate procedures as you can appoint a third party to act for you by way of a power of attorney.
-This will usually be a role undertaken by your Spanish probate lawyer.
+There is no need for you to be present in Spain in order to deal with the Spanish succession procedures as you can appoint a third party to act for you by way of a power of attorney.
+This will usually be a role undertaken by your Spanish succession lawyer.
 The power of attorney can be arranged before a Notary in the UK.

-The following are some of the most commonly referred to terms when dealing with Spanish probate, and their corresponding meanings:
+The following are some of the most commonly referred to terms when dealing with Spanish succession, and their corresponding meanings:

 Residence: A Spanish resident is defined as an individual who spends more than 183 days per calendar year in Spain; who intends to reside there; who has his centre of vital interests based there or unless otherwise proven, his spouse lives in Spain and he is not legally separated.

 Domicile: You are generally domiciled in the country that is your permanent home, and therefore you can only ever have one domicile.
 This is a legal status that has an effect on taxes.